 Another route is the Gotembaguchi route, which is tougher than Kawaguchiko trail route.
 It takes about 10 hours to hike the mountain using this route.
 There are cozy huts to help you on the mountain, selling postcards, gloves, food, raincoats.

 Aokigahara, also known as the sea of trees as it spreads across the foothills of Mt.
 Fuji, is covered with lava mud over which trees of various kinds grow with their roots jutting out above the ground.
 Many tales led to the other name of the forest – suicide forest.
 According to stories, trekkers found body remains and suicide notes in the forest.

 Take extra pleasure in what Mt.
 Fuji has to offer.
-Visit the Fuji Five Lake at the northern foot of the mountain, where you can view the beautiful landscape of the lake.
+Visit the Fuji Five Lakes at the northern foot of the mountain, where you can view the beautiful landscape of the lake.

 July 6, 2016 12:00 am Leave your thoughts